Sunday 2nd July 2006 -- 11:00 am

 Still, despite all that: Yesterday afternoon, a clear blue, BLUE sky stretching down to a blue, BLUE sea.
 A pure white lighthouse gleaming against all heaven.
 A skylark singing fit to bust somewhere so high in the blue beyond that I couldn't even see it, but, oh!
 How I could hear it!

-White-capped waves lapping far below the yellow-white chalk cliffs, coarse grasses swaying in the sea breeze...Man, it just doesn't get much better or more blissfull.
+White-capped waves lapping far below the yellow-white chalk cliffs, coarse grasses swaying in the sea breeze...Man, it just doesn't get much better or more blissful.
 I was gone, sent, away with the birds.
 I WAS that skylark, that little winged insect with bright red wings flitting from wild flower to wild flower.
-I was every one of those cricket-like bugs rubbing their legs together in some summer-fueled mating song.
+I was every one of those cricket-like bugs rubbing their legs together in some summer-fuelled mating song.
 I was so HERE and THERE and EVERYWHERE, so deeply in tune with it all you wouldn't believe.
 I had a ball simply looking and feeling.
 Wow!
 And I remembered Lynne and our youth and those times and that music and I was grateful to be alive and to have lived through those times.
 And AMEN to that then and AMEN to this now.
 Despite the terrors we endure, despite all that.
 Ain't life grand when you're in the mood for it to be so?

 The images attached to this diary are:-